-The Hoopla Catalog features instant check outs of eBooks, downloadable audiobook, comic books, albums and streaming videos.
-Patron check out limit is 4 items per month.
+The Hoopla Catalog features instant checkouts of eBooks, downloadable audiobooks, comic books, albums, movies and TV series.
+Patron check out limit is 6 items per month.

 Hoopla is a Southeast Steuben County Library service available to all Southeast Steuben County Library card holders.

 The Hoopla App is available for Android or Apple devices and most smart TVs & media streaming players.